ner0-m/elsa/CONTRIBUTING.md

 - Wrap the body at 72 characters
 - Use the body to explain what and why vs. how

+## Dependency Management

+As of December 2020, we switched to [CPM](https://github.com/TheLartians/CPM.cmake) for our dependency management.
+Hopefully, you don't really have to know and it doesn't get the way.
+See the [root CMakeLists.txt file](./CMakeLists.txt), as an example for our usage.

+It is recommended to set `CPM_SOURCE_CACHE` (see [here](https://github.com/TheLartians/CPM.cmake#cpm_source_cache) for more info).
+It's an environment variable, that will save all dependencies outside of the build directory and - for all projects using CPM - only one version of the dependency.
+This way no re-downloading is necessary.
+Set it in your e.g. `.bashrc`.

 ## Testing
 You can run the elsa unit tests by running `ctest` in the build folder.
 To specify which tests run, filter with `ctest -R regular_expression`.